Instant Connection for Pixel Streaming

 Export your timeline and import it into a new project

-Avoid storing databases on slow external drives
+Avoid storing project libraries on slow external drives

 #5.
 OFX Troubleshooting